Chat with us, powered by LiveChat

 The surface area of a doubles badminton court is 81.80m² or 880.00ft².

-badminton doubles court dimensions
+badminton doubles courtbadminton doubles court

 How much space do you need for a badminton court?